AdriianCOE/HOI4-Map-Editor/README.md

 ### Game data integration

-- Load localized country, state, building, resource and terrain names.
+- Load localized country, state, building, resource, terrain, and category names.
 - Resolve data from both the mod and the local Hearts of Iron IV installation.
 - Use mod files as overrides over vanilla data.
 - Display real country colors in the Political Map View.